 Adaptive Clothing for Seniors and Elderly

-The older people get, the more they find that things they previously did have become a bit more challenging.
+The older people get, the more they find that things they previously did have become more challenging.
 One of those things is dressing.
 Dressing independently is something everyone wants to do with ease but is more difficult for seniors.

 Fortunately, with adaptive clothing, seniors and the elderly can independently dress themselves.
 Learn more about using adaptive clothing for seniors and the elderly here.